-The Napa Valley Community College District Auxiliary Services Foundation (the "Foundation") was incorporated on October 2013 as a nonprofit public corporation for the purpose of promoting and assisting the educational mission of Napa Valley Community College District (the "District").
-In fulfilling its mission, Foundation employees support on campus programs and services in addition to supporting regional business and industry.
+The Napa Valley College Viticulture & Winery Technology Foundation (the "Foundation") was incorporated as a nonprofit public corporation for the purpose of promoting and assisting the educational mission of Napa Valley Community College District (the "District").
+In fulfilling its mission, the Foundation employees support on campus programs and services in addition to supporting regional business and industry.
 The Foundation is governed by a Board of Directors and the District President serves as the Foundation Chief Executive Officer and Board Chair.